mnobile2495/Simple-Virtual-Poker-Game/README.md

 #

-A test based poker game modeled after the virtual poker machines in las vegas
+A text based poker game modeled after the virtual poker machines in las vegas